Man dies after getting stuck in machine at Niles laundry business

 Surveillance video showed that around 9:56 p.m., he tried to remove a towel that was hanging from the dryer, in front of the conveyor system.
 It moved up and then stopped.
 That's when police believe he got stuck.

 His remains were sent to the Cook County Medical Examiner's Office.
-He was identified as Pascual Gonzalez, 42, of the 5200-block of North Clark Street in Chicago.
+He was identified as Pascual Gonzalez-Hernandez, 42, of the 5200-block of North Clark Street in Chicago.

-Initial evidence shows his death appears to be accidental, but toxicology reports are pending.
+An autopsy Wednesday found Gonzalez-Hernandez died of head injuries in an industrial accident.

+An investigation of Eco Direct Laundry and Cleaners was opened Wednesday morning by The U.S. Department of Labor's Occupational Safety and Health Administration.